-Game Modes and Rules You Should Know Before Your Game Day
+Game Rules You Should Know Before Your Game Day

 General Paintball Rules